-“This approach opens up the prospect of a revolution in heart disease screening.
-The system can be used both to prevent heart attacks and to trace the first signs of heart disease ”.
+"This approach opens up the prospect of a revolution in heart disease screening.
+The system can be used to both prevent heart attack and track early signs of heart disease."

 Heart attack, the secret to predicting it in the retina